TLouf/Py4DataSci-course/python-school/getting_started/3-jupyter.md

 ```

-## Interacting with cells
+## Interacting with a notebook

-- to edit a cell, press `Enter` or click inside it.
+- To edit a cell, press `Enter` or click inside it.
-- to get out of editing mode, press `Escape`, or click outside it.
+- To get out of editing mode, press `Escape`, or click outside it.
-- to execute Python code inside a Jupyter cell, press `Control + Enter`
+- To execute Python code inside a Jupyter cell, press `Control + Enter`.
-- to execute Python code inside a Jupyter cell AND select next cell, press `Shift + Enter`
+- To execute Python code inside a Jupyter cell AND select next cell, press `Shift + Enter`.
-- to execute Python code inside a Jupyter cell AND a create a new cell aftwerwards, press `Alt + Enter`
+- To execute Python code inside a Jupyter cell AND a create a new cell aftwerwards, press `Alt + Enter`.
-- to create a new cell above / below the current one press `A` / `B` (naturally, this doesn't work while editing the cell).
+- To create a new cell above / below the current one press `A` / `B` (naturally, this doesn't work while editing the cell).
+- To delete a cell, select it and press `D` twice.
+- To undo a cell operation (such as restore a deleted cell), press `Z`.
-- If the notebooks look stuck, try to select `Kernel -> Restart`
+- If the notebooks look stuck, try to select `Kernel -> Restart`.

 ## Saving Jupyter notebooks